New Alberta COVID-19 restrictions to move schools online, close patios and limit outdoor gatherings to 5

 Restaurants will be limited to takeout and delivery only under the new restrictions.

-Outdoor social gatherings, currently limited to 10 people, will be limited to 5, with a strong recommendation that people limit such gatherings to no more than two family cohorts, Kenney said.
+Outdoor social gatherings, currently limited to 10 people, will be limited to five, with a strong recommendation that people limit such gatherings to no more than two family cohorts, Kenney said.

 Places of worship will be limited to 15 people, as they were last spring during the first wave of the pandemic.